 Classification Number of Years Water Year

-Extremely Wet 3 1995, 1998, 2017
+Extremely Wet 4 1995, 1998, 2017, 2019

 Wet 2 2005, 2006

 Above Normal 5 1996, 1997, 2000, 2010, 2011

 Normal 5 1999, 2001, 2003, 2008, 2009

 Below Normal 3 2004, 2016, 2018

 Dry 4 2002, 2012, 2013, 2015

 Critically Dry 2 2007, 2014

-Thus, the hydrology of the watershed has been at least normal or better 63% of the time during that 24 year period.
+Thus, the hydrology of the watershed has been at least normal or better 64% of the time during that 25 year period.
 However, monitoring in 2014 occurred during a Critically Dry Water Year that followed two consecutive Dry Water Years, and 2015 was the first time a fourth year of drought was ever monitored.
 Other natural factors that affect the wetlands include introduction of salt water into the system as waves overtop the sandbar in autumn and winter, tidal fluctuations, and long-term global climatic change.
 When the District initiated the long-term lagoon monitoring component of the Mitigation Program, it was with the understanding that it would be necessary to gather data for an extended period in order to draw conclusions about well production drawdown effects on wetland dynamics.
 It is recommended that the current vegetation, conductivity, topographical and wildlife monitoring be continued in order to provide a robust data set for continued analysis of potential changes around the lagoon.
-During this RY the District budgeted to replace the CDPR lagoon water-quality profiler that has been out of service for five years, with a stock one from a major vendor.
+In the past, the District budgeted to replace the CDPR lagoon water-quality profiler that has been out of service for five years, with a stock one from a major vendor.
 However, since the Carmel Area Wastewater District (CAWD) plans to replace and underground their outlet pipe very soon, we delayed spending significant funds on what would be just a temporary installation at this time.
 The District intends to re-budget in RY 2020-2021 for the placement of a vertical profiler, once the new CAWD pipe is in place, and then restore continuous data collection during a future RY.

 Lagoon bathymetric cross sectional surveys, initially conducted in 1988, have been completed annually during the dry season since 1994.
 These data are useful in assessing changes in the sand supply within the main body of the lagoon and are necessary to answer questions concerning whether or not the lagoon is filling up with sand, thus losing valuable habitat.
 As indicated in the survey plots, the sandy bed of the lagoon can vary significantly from year to year.
-Substrate elevations at the cross sections remained relatively stable during WY 2018 compared to August 2017 conditions, likely related to below normal streamflow conditions.
+Substrate elevations at the cross sections remained relatively stable during WY 2019 compared to September 2018 conditions.
 Since 1994, an apparent trend of overall loss in sand volume appears to be emerging, as south bank substrate elevations are close to the historic low.
-The sand loss or down-cutting observed at the cross sections is consistent with the pervasive down-cutting that has occurred along the thalweg of the Lower Carmel River (LCR) upstream of the Highway 1 Bridge (HWY 1) for several miles, a trend believed to have begun in WY 2006.
+The sand loss or downcutting observed at the cross sections is consistent with the pervasive down-cutting that has occurred along the thalweg of the Lower Carmel River (LCR) upstream of the Highway 1 Bridge (HWY 1) for several miles, a trend believed to have begun in WY 2006.
 In the recent "Critically Dry" years of WY 2007 and 2014 and "Dry" years of WY 2012 and 2013, no significant changes were documented compared to the respective prior years.
-Water Year 2018 classified as "Below Normal", resulted in no significant changes at the cross sections, thus it is concluded that substrate elevations at the cross sections generally do not change in these low-flow years, despite the regular occurrence of major lagoon mouth breaches in all of these years, except WY 2014.
-The "Extremely Wet" WY 2017 caused dramatic changes (scour) at the cross sections indicating that quantity of streamflow (peak flow and total volume) is likely the primary factor that controls significant substrate changes at the key cross sections.
+The "Extremely Wet" WY 2019 resulted in no significant changes at the cross sections even though 155,000 AF of runoff (measured at the HWY1 gage) passed through the lagoon.
+This is inconsistent with WY 2017, the last "Extremely Wet" year when significant scour was observed at the cross sections.
+Although data suggests that substrate elevations at the cross sections generally remain stable in low-flow years, data are now somewhat inconclusive regarding the effects of high flow years on lagoon sand supply.